 Crocodile courtship combines power and tenderness1.
 For example, males go all out to catch the eye of a potential partner.
 They assert their presence by making deep, rumbling bellows, which can travel long distances.

-To further boost their appeal, males perform head-slaps on the water's surface, creating a captivating visual and auditory spectacle.
+Male crocodiles perform head-slaps on the water's surface to further boost their appeal.
 Subtler body posturing also plays a role.
 Crocodiles raise their heads and tails above the water and vibrate their bodies to show dominance.

 Once a male attracts a female crocodile, the crocodile mating dance begins.
 This elegant display of reptilian affection consists of soft touches and caresses.
 Males approach females cautiously, gently touching their snouts and blowing delicate bubbles as a sign of interest.